 This may seem like a funny question for a tax preparing CPA firm to answer, but the truth is we get it all the time.
-Clearly, we have a vested interest in the answer being yes you do.
+Clearly, we have a vested interest in the answer is yes you do.
 But, part of our commitment to client service is to help prospects and clients know when they do NOT need our services.

 If you have a simple tax situation, you work at one job for which you receive a W2, you don’t have kids and you don’t own a house, there are low cost, even free, options available to you.
-In this case you likely don’t need an accountant’s help.
+In this case, you likely don’t need an accountant’s help.

 However, life and taxes are often more complex or become more complex over time.
 There is no hard and fast rule as to whether or not you need an accountant, but here are some guidelines that we hope will help.